-75In addition to the implied exclusion of other types of associations based on the list in the "special-purpose" statute, grand lodges can be fraternal benefit societies, subject to additional rules applicable to their unique character.
+75. In addition to the implied exclusion of other types of associations based on the list in the "special-purpose" statute, grand lodges can be fraternal benefit societies, subject to additional rules applicable to their unique character.
 See Tex.
 Ins.
 Code Ann. § 885.051 (West 2009) (defining "fraternal benefit society" in part as a corporation, society, order, or voluntary association that has a lodge system and representative form of government, with or without limiting its membership to a secret fraternity); Wonderful Workers of the World v.
 Winn, 31 S.W.2d 879, 881 (Tex.
 Civ.
-App.-Waco 1930, writ dism'd w.o.j.) ("The charter, constitution, bylaws, and rules of appellant offered in evidence show that it consists of a grand lodge with subordinate lodges, and is a fraternal benefit society as contemplated by articles 4820, 4821, 4822, 4823, 4824, and 4834 of the Revised Statutes."); see also State v.
-The Praetorians, 186 S.W.2d 973, 975-76 (Tex.
-1945) (observing that respondent, a fraternal benefit association operating under a lodge system of government, was the type of association "dealt with in a separate chapter of the statutes . . . and . . . regulated by laws applicable to them alone," and "regarded by the Legislature as being different from ordinary insurance companies and all other organizations").
+App.-Waco 1930, writ dism'd w.o.j.) ("The charter, constitution, bylaws, and rules of appellant offered in evidence show that it consists of a grand lodge with subordinate lodges, and is a fraternal benefit society as contemplated by articles 4820, 4821, 4822,

-enumeration "of one person, thing, consequence or class is equivalent to an express exclusion of all others").
+Assocs., Inc. v.
+Moore McCormack Petroleum, Inc., 734 S.W.2d 653, 655 (Tex.
+1987) (explaining the maxim expressio unius est exclusio alterius to mean "that the naming of one thing excludes another"); Johnson v.
+Second Injury Fund, 688 S.W.2d 107, 108-09 (Tex.
+1985) ("The legal maxim Expressio unius est exclusio alterius is an accepted rule of statutory construction in this state" through which the express mention or enumeration "of one person, thing, consequence or class is equivalent to an express exclusion of all others").
 While the facial simplicity of comparing grand lodges to the types of associations here is alluring, we cannot conclude that the statutory principles applicable to grand lodges apply to entities that lack grand lodges' defining characteristics.76

-Furthermore, labor unions and lodges-and the policies and law applicable to them-have more in common with each other than with hierarchical religious associations.
-Compare Westbrook, 231 S.W.3d at 398 (identifying distinction between church membership and that of other voluntary associations formed for business, social, literary, or charitable purposes), with Comment, State Court Holds Union Must Reinstate & Compensate Members Wrongfully Expelled for Intra-Union Political Activity: Madden v.
+Furthermore, labor unions and lodges and the policies and law applicable to them-have more in common with each other than with hierarchical religious as-CompareWestbrook, sociations.
+231 S.W.3d at 398 (identifying distinction between church membership and that of other voluntary associations formed for business, social, literary, or charitable purposes), with Comment, State Court Holds Union Must Reinstate & Compensate Members Wrongfully Expelled for Intra-Union Political Activity: Madden v.
 Atkins, 59 Colum.
-L. Rev. 190, 190 (1959) ("Labor unions were early characterized as unincorporated associations not for profit and thus were governed by legal principles which had been formulated for
+L. Rev. 190, 190 (1959)